Capnography: A vital sign for every EMS patient

 The monitor can display both a wave form and a number, either of which can be viewed by the EMT.
 Like with an EKG, both have value.

-The American Heart Association (AHA) 2010 ACLS guidelines have elevated the role of continuous waveform CO2 monitoring during resuscitation, and it is recommended for use by emergency providers for the verification of endotracheal tube and other airway placement2,3.
+Since 2010 the American Heart Association ACLS guidelines have elevated the role of continuous waveform CO2 monitoring during resuscitation, and it is recommended for use by emergency providers for the verification of endotracheal tube and other airway placement [2,3].

 Capnography provides indisputable documentation of the patient's ventilation status and confirms that the endotracheal tube is in the column of air that contains CO2 on an ongoing basis.